sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 ### Testing Locally

+Cloudflare Workers specific values in the `platform` property are emulated during dev and preview modes.
+The [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml` will be used to populate `platform.env` during local development.

-`platform.env` is only available in the final build and not in dev mode.
-For testing the build, you can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler).
+For testing the build, you should use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
 Once you have built your site, run `wrangler dev`.
-Ensure you have your [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml`.
-Wrangler version 3 is recommended.

 ## Troubleshooting